-Get Medicare help from free state counseling programs
+Get Medicare advice from free state counseling programs

 When it’s time to choose Medicare healthcare or prescription drug plans, you might be wishing for some expert advice.

 Fortunately, state-run counseling programs are available so you can get help with Medicare questions for free.

 These government programs are generally called SHIP, which stands for State Health Insurance and Assistance Programs.